 - Scope of Electronic Reporting requirements (PDF)

 - Electronic Reporting Bulletin #1 (PDF) | Bulletin #2 (PDF) | Bulletin #3 (PDF) | Bulletin #4 (PDF) | Bulletin #5 (PDF) | Bulletin #6 (PDF) | Bulletin #7 (PDF)

 - Draft Local Agency Electronic Reporting Conversion Plan Temp, 1/28/2010 (PDF)

-The Data Management Steering Committee, Electronic Reporting Work Group, made up of UPAs, Cal/EPA state agencies and business representatives adopted a model for funding local infrastructure improvements.
-The model provides for a base level of funding per UPA, the use of statewide service contracts by UPAs, grants and a ceiling on funding for each UPA.
-Details can be found in the Distribution Formula above.
-The following service contracts have been or are being created for use by the UPAs.
+The Data Management Steering Committee, Electronic Reporting Work Group (consisting of UPA representatives), CalEPA, Unified Program regulatory state agencies and business representatives adopted a model for funding local infrastructure improvements.
+The model provides for a base level of funding per UPA, the use of statewide service contracts through UPAs, grants and a limit to available funding for each UPA.

 If you require special accommodation to access any of these documents pursuant to the Americans with Disabilities Act, please contact the Unified Program at email@example.com.